gavinvangent/generator-typescript/README.md

 This will populate your folder with the files required for [Serverless](https://www.serverless.com) development using [AWS' Lambda](https://aws.amazon.com/lambda/): see [Serverless's AWS integration](https://www.serverless.com/framework/docs/providers/aws/).

 This will ask you a few questions used to configure your new app and then install all the required node modules.
-Your based structure is now ready to be used, or extended (See [plugins](#plugins)).
+Your base structure is now ready to be used, or extended (See [plugins](#plugins)).

 ## Plugins